 The Phase I oxide operation will be constructed over a 23-month period followed by four months of commissioning and rampup to commercial production.
-Construction of the Phase II Sulphide Expansion will start in 2023 with introduction of sulphide feed commencing in Q1-2024.
+Construction of the Phase II Sulphide Expansion will start in Year 2 of commercial production with introduction of sulphide feed commencing in Year 3.

 Significant work has been completed to de-risk the project.
 FEED for the Phase I oxide facility is essentially complete which has more accurately defined material quantities, and detailed firm quotes have also been obtained for all major equipment.
-The camp and early stage civil works are complete and Phase I RAP construction is in progress.
+The camp and early stage civil works are complete and Phase I RAP construction is nearing completion.